odak.learn.tools

 -

-rotz(tensor) –Rotation matrix along Z axis.
+Tensor–Rotation matrix along the Z axis.

 Source code in odak/learn/tools/transformation.py